 Shock collars are a dated tool that relies on fear, pain, punishment and force.

-E-Collars are a modern invisible leash, and when used properly are less aversive and less harmful than a head collar, no-pull harness or squirt bottle.
+E-Collars are a modern invisible leash, and when used properly are actually less aversive and less harmful than:

-What I had not yet realized at the time was that there was a growing movement of ethical dog trainers who were using electronic collars in a different more dog-focused way.
+What I had not yet realized at the time was that there was a growing movement of ethical, positive dog trainers who were using electronic collars in a different more dog-focused way.
 I was also unaware that an E-Collar is a very different device than a shock collar!

 These trainers were actively speaking out against shock collars and inhumane training methods that relied on sharp static corrections and punishment.

 I noticed that their E-Collar trained dogs were happy, engaged, confident, and enjoyed freedoms that my dogs could only dream of.
-Not aggressive, edgy, anxious or aloof as the dogs I had seen trained with shock collars and there was no shouting, chasing, frustration or constant management.
+They were not aggressive, edgy, anxious or aloof as the dogs I had seen trained with shock collars and there was no shouting, chasing, frustration or constant management.

 Basically put, a properly used E-Collar is no more aversive than a collar, leash or crate.
 Read on!

-Proper E-Collar training relies on the dog having a POSITIVE association with the sensation.
+Proper E-Collar training relies heavily on the dog having a POSITIVE association with the sensation.
 Modern E-Collars have 100 levels to choose from (like the Mini-Educator) so the communication for each dog is completely custom.

 E-Collars produce a muscle stimulation, not a static shock.
-Most dogs enthusiastically work at a stimulation level that many humans can barely feel.
+Most dogs enthusiastically work at stimulation levels that most humans cannot feel when they try it on themselves.

 A lot of people say the sensation, when it’s turned up enough for them to feel it, is similar to marching ants or a small tingle.